MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Move-CsUser.md

 The Move-CsUser cmdlet affects only the user's Skype for Business Server account location; it does not move the user's Active Directory account to a new organizational unit (OU) or other new location.

-When moving a user to or from the the Microsoft 365 cloud (TeamsOnly):
+When moving a user to or from the Microsoft 365 cloud (TeamsOnly):

 - Skype for Business hybrid must be configured.
 For more information, see [Deploy hybrid connectivity between Skype for Business Server and Skype for Business Online](https://docs.microsoft.com/SkypeForBusiness/skype-for-business-hybrid-solutions/deploy-hybrid-connectivity/deploy-hybrid-connectivity).
 - To move a user to Microsoft 365, specify the ProxyFqdn of the hosting provider as the Target.
 In most cases, this is "sipfed.online.lync.com" but in specialized environments there will be variants of this address.
 For more details, see [Move users between on-premises and cloud](https://docs.microsoft.com/skypeforbusiness/hybrid/move-users-between-on-premises-and-cloud).